bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/p3-flow.md

 ### Visualizing flow direction and accumulation

-You need to create a couple  of bitmaps:
+You need to create maps for the FD and FA grids.

-* FD grayscale
-* FA color interval
-* FA overlayed on hillshade

-You can use the function that creates a grayscale pixel buffer from a grid, which you wrote in the previous project.
-I wanted to see the flat areas clearly, so I wrote a new function to create a (grayscale) pixel buffer from a FD grid, which sets the points which are FLAT_DIR or PIT_DIR in red.
-This allows to see clearly the flat areas in the FD map.
+For the FD grid: You can use the function that creates a grayscale pixel buffer from a grid, which you wrote in the previous project.
+This is a good point to start.
+We want to see the flat areas in the FD grid (more)  clearly, so write a new function to create a (grayscale) pixel buffer from a FD grid, which sets the points which are FLAT_DIR or PIT_DIR in red.
+This will allow to see clearly the flat areas in the FD map.

 ```
 grid_flowdir_to_pixelbuffer(const Grid* fd_grid, PixelBuffer* pb);
 ```

-For the flow accumulation, you want to create a color interval bitmap.
-For a start, you can use the function that createts a color interval bitmap which you wrote for the first project.
-But it won't look good, because the values in the FA grid are not uniformly distributed, but very skewed towards low values.
-You will need to write a new function to create a pixel bufefr from a FA grid, which sets the values for the intervals in such a way to be able to see the ridges and the river network.
+For the FA grid: For a start, you can use the function that creates a color interval bitmap which you wrote for the first project.
+It won't look great, because the values in the FA grid are not uniformly
+distributed: there are many  points with low FA values and you will want to define the intervals so that only the points in the river network will be shown in blue.

+Write a new function to create a pixel buffer from a FA grid.
+In this function you'll want to set the intervals in such a way to be able to see the ridges and the river network.
 This will take some experimenting, and depends on the terrain to some extent.

 ```
 void grid_flowaccu_to_pixelbuffer(const Grid* flow_grid, PixelBuffer* pb);
 ```

+The maps below use  4 intervals to show flow accumulation: the first one is for the ridges, the second is for the areas with very low flow (most of the terrain), the third one is for the small rivers, and the fourth one is for larger rivers.

 A good  point to start  is to use the maximum value in the FA grid  (_fa_grid->max_value_).
-Points with values above say c * _log(maxfa)_ or so are small rivers --- find what value of _c_ looks good.
-Then choose a larger value (perhaps twice that) for th enext interval.
+Points with values above say a small constant c * _log(maxfa)_ are small rivers --- find what value of _c_ looks good.
+Then choose a larger value (perhaps twice that) for the next interval.

-The maps below use  4 intervals to show flow accumulation, with the first one being the ridges, the second being the areas with very low flow (most of teh terrain), teh third one being small rivers, and the fourth one being larger rivers.